Identity Guard® Review

 A stolen identity can be among the most traumatic things to happen to a person beyond loss of life, limb, or loved one.
 Our online and financial personas influence everything from loan prospects to social networks; corruption of that can take years to fix and cause immeasurable stress.

 With such high stakes, a total solution is attractive: Identity Guard bills itself as a provider of complete identity theft protection custom-built for your needs.
-It claims to monitor your credit and personal information to ensure shady thieves can’t ruin your credit or good name.
-If the worst happens and you do become a victim of identity theft, Identity Guard promises to work with you to notify the appropriate authorities and see that your identity is restored.
+It claims to monitor your credit and personal information to help ensure shady thieves can’t ruin your credit or good name.
+If the worst happens and you do become a victim of identity theft, Identity Guard promises to work with you to notify the appropriate authorities.

 Identity Guard can handle the basics, but it falls short if you actually need help recovering a stolen identity.

 Sound too good to be true?
 It is.
 In reality, “total identity protection” of any kind is wishful thinking.
-But a breadth of monitoring and muscular restoration services can add real value and peace of mind.
+But a breadth of monitoring and muscular restoration services can add real value.
 Let’s take a look at some key specs for Identity Guard to see if it clears that bar:

 But Identity Guard doesn’t always go the extra mile: The service lacks a few options competitors provide — like driver’s license number monitoring and the option to monitor multiple email addresses on one account.
 Those elements are not as critical as the basics mentioned above, but bundling in those extra features would help Identity Guard inch closer to its competitors (not to mention its near-impossible “total protection” claim).